mitsuba-renderer/drjit/docs/general.rst

 instruction processes a *packet* of 16 values, which means that a total of 625 packets need to be evaluated.

-When there are more than 1K packets (the default), each successive group of 1K packets forms a *block* for parallel processing using the built-in `nanothread
+The system uses the built-in `nanothread
-<https://github.com/mitsuba-renderer/nanothread>`__ thread pool.
-In this case,
+<https://github.com/mitsuba-renderer/nanothread>`__ thread pool to distribute
-there is not enough work for multi-core parallelism, and the computation immediately runs on the calling thread.
+packets to be processed among the available processor cores.
+In this simple example, there is not enough work to truly benefit from multi-core parallelism, but this approach pays off in more complex examples.

-You can use the functions :py:func:`drjit.thread_count`, :py:func:`drjit.set_thread_count`, :py:func:`drjit.block_size`,
+You can use the functions :py:func:`drjit.thread_count`, :py:func:`drjit.set_thread_count` to specify the number of threads used for parallel processing.
-:py:func:`drjit.set_block_size` to fine-tune this process.

 On the CUDA backend, the system automatically determines a number of *threads* that maximize occupancy along with a suitable number of *blocks* and then